knothed/modular-happy/README.md

 - `frontend` for parsing .y-files and turning them into a grammar IR.
 - `middleend` for generating action and goto tables for the grammar.
 Table optimisations could also be applied here.
 - `backend` for generating code from the tables and the additional grammar specification.
+- `happy` itself is run via an executable that just puts the three pieces together.

 This is a step in the direction of [this proposal](https://github.com/simonmar/happy/issues/167#issuecomment-780591344) which suggests exactly such a division and explains how it can be used to allow for easy adaption, modification of creation of current and future happy components.